puppetlabs/puppetlabs-dsc_lite/README.md

 The name of the declaration.
 This has no affect on the DSC Resource declaration and is not used by the DSC Resource.

+#### ensure

+An optional property that specifies that the DSC resource should be invoked.
+This property has only one value of `present`.
+This property does not need be be set in manifests.

 #### dsc_resource_name

 The name of the DSC Resource to use.
 For example, the xRemoteFile DSC Resource.